nmsa/tma-framework-k/development/README.md

 ## Deployment Alternatives

-In this repository there is two different ways to deploy `MySQL`. `MySQL` can be deployed with `Ceph` storage solution or it can be deployed using a host volume.
+In this repository there are two different ways to deploy `MySQL`.

-To deploy `MySQL` with `Ceph` you can follow the instructions presented in this [README](mysql/README.md) file.
-On the other hand, if you want to deploy `MySQL` with a host volume, you should follow the instructions presented in this [README](mysql-host-volume/README.md) file.
+* `MySQL` inegrated with `Ceph` for block-storage - All instructions needed are presented in this [README](mysql/README.md) file;

+* `MySQL` with a persistent host volume - All instructions needed are presented in this [README](mysql-host-volume/README.md) file.